PowerDNS/pdns/pdns/README-dnsdist.md

     * `setCacheCleaningDelay(n)`: set the interval in seconds between two runs of the cache cleaning algorithm, removing expired entries
     * `setCacheCleaningPercentage(n)`: set the percentage of the cache that the cache cleaning algorithm will try to free by removing expired entries.
 By default (100), all expired entries are removed
     * `setStaleCacheEntriesTTL(n)`: allows using cache entries expired for at most `n` seconds when no backend available to answer for a query
+    * `setTCPUseSinglePipe(bool)`: whether the incoming TCP connections should be put into a single queue instead of using per-thread queues.
+Defaults to false
     * `setTCPRecvTimeout(n)`: set the read timeout on TCP connections from the client, in seconds
     * `setTCPSendTimeout(n)`: set the write timeout on TCP connections from the client, in seconds
     * `setUDPTimeout(n)`: set the maximum time dnsdist will wait for a response from a backend over UDP, in seconds.
 Defaults to 2